 You can phone our support team on 03 9375 1585 or make an appointment through our online booking portal.
 If you book online you will receive a call from our support team prior to your appointment to ensure you are matched with a clinician who will be a good fit for your needs, discuss medicare referral options and collect your contact details.

 Prior to the appointment we will send you a welcome email that outlines all the information you need and contains paperwork to complete and bring to your first appointment.
 You will also receive an SMS appointment reminder 48 hours before your appointment.

 Do you have after-hours appointments?

-After hours appointments may be available depending on the clinician you prefer to see.
-The fees for appointments after 5pm or on Saturday are somewhat higher than standard business hours (see further information in Fees section).
-Appointments may be available from 8am-8pm Monday to Friday and Saturday until mid-afternoon.
+Yes, many of our clinicians offer after-hours appointments .
+The fees for appointments before 9am, after 5pm and on Saturday are somewhat higher than standard business hours (see further information in Fees section).
+Appointments are available from 8am-8pm weekdays and Saturday until mid-afternoon.

 How do I pay?

 Payment is made at the time of consultation, through our EFTPOS facilities.
 We can then process your medicare rebate for you through our software if you have registered your bank details with medicare.
 Medicare advises that you should receive the rebate into your bank account within two business days.
 For private health rebates, we will provide you with a detailed invoice and receipt to claim from your fund.